RhinoSecurityLabs/cloudgoat/scenarios/cicd/cheat_sheet.md

 aws ssm start-session --target i-xxxx
 ```

+If ssm start-session does not work make sure to install the ssm [session-manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).

 ## Step 2

 On the instance, notice the private SSH key stored at `/home/ssm-user/.ssh/id_rsa`.